DX Mail

 The New Zealand Document Exchange, commonly known by its trading name DX Mail, is a private postal organisation operating in New Zealand.

 Background

 Beginning in the 1970s as a document exchange system for lawyers between practices, the group later expanded into delivery services following the liberalisation of New Zealand's postal laws in the 1980s and 1990s.
 DX Mail is a subsidiary of the Freightways Group.

 New Zealand is one of only a few countries that allows private enterprise to provide postal services.
-As such, DX Mail is in direct competition with New Zealand Post, New Zealand's national postal service.
+DX Mail is in direct competition with New Zealand Post, New Zealand's state-owned national postal service.
 The DX Mail delivery network is mostly limited to areas within New Zealand's cities and satellite towns, and passes on any mail lodged through its system for addresses it cannot cover to New Zealand Post.

-Owing to New Zealand's liberal postal laws, it is one of two privately owned mail delivery providers in the country to issue official postage stamps, the other being Whitestone Post.
+DX Mail is one of several privately owned mail delivery providers in the country that issue unofficial postage stamps for letters they carry.